dantona02/projects/README.md

-# Simulation of a planar three-body problem
+# Simulation of the planar three-body problem
 This project simulates and visualizes the trajectories of the planar three-body-problem.
 The links to the corresponding papers the simualtion is based on, are provided in the [threebproblem.ipynp](https://github.com/dantona02/projects/blob/main/threebproblem.ipynb) notebook.
 All the underlying basic physical and mathematical concepts of the simualatio and the n can also be found in this notebook.